 All year.
 Daily.

-over 3 years by bonnie poppe 4 / 5Beautiful gardens and a very interesting building as well.
+almost 4 years by bonnie poppe 4 / 5Beautiful gardens and a very interesting building as well.
 You must take the guided tour, which is given in French.
 Not too difficult to follow along with the written page given out at the beginning, which is also in French.
 It would be helpful if they had translated pages for foreign visitors.
 It was mentioned that the family who bought and restored it saved it from being dismantled and shipped overseas (like the Cloisters in New York).

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.